-Pick up a guide book to Mongolia and glance at the culture section.
+Pick up a guidebook to Mongolia and glance at the culture section.
 You’ll probably find that gers are (obviously) mentioned as are the Buddhist traditions but rarely do dogs get a mention.
 However, dogs are an integral part of Mongolian rural life.
-The last Mongolian census (2010) highlighted that the average family size is 3.6 people.
+The last Mongolian census (2020) highlighted that the average family size is 3.6 people.
 What is not mentioned is that most families own a dog.
 Or two.
 And dogs in Mongolia are considered part of the family.

 It’s All In The Eyes